 The drones each feature both battle lasers and sensors to detect when the they’ve been illuminated by another drone’s, so you can stage aerial battles.
 When a drone is “hit” it descends to the ground.

-At the far more expensive end of the spectrum is the Ehang 184, drone designed to take a single occupant on short trips.
+At the far more expensive end of the spectrum is the Ehang 184, a drone designed to take a single occupant on short trips.
 I first saw this at last year’s CES, when the marketing pitch suggested that the drone could streamline the commutes of particularly rich individuals.
 A year later, prototypes have undergone more than 200 remotely operated flight tests in China, and the company is no longer pitching this as a particularly ostentatious form of personal transportation.
 The publicist I spoke to instead suggested higher-minded uses like medical transport.

 But even if the $300,000 Ehang 184 ships as promised, I’m sure some dot-commer will buy one just to get around town.
 And, of course, will take a drone selfie in mid-flight.